 The historical centre is home to the city’s many great restaurants serving the catch of the day.
 Viana has a lively nightlife and you’ll find plenty of cafes and bars serving drinks until the early hours.

 Santuario de Santa Luzia

-Designed in Eclecticist style, mixing Neo-Gothic and Byzantine styles, the rose windows are the largest on the Iberian Peninsula, and leading craftsmen were brought in to work on the frescos, sculpture and altar, sculpted from Vila Viçosa marble.
+Designed in eclecticist style, mixing Neo-Gothic and Byzantine styles, the rose windows are the largest on the Iberian Peninsula.
+Leading craftsmen were brought in to work on the frescos, sculpture and altar, sculpted from Vila Viçosa marble.

 Museu do Traje

 The Museu do Traje (Costume Museum) shares the history of the traditional dress in this part of the north region of Portugal.